2DGD-F0TH/2DGD_F0TH/chapters/008_Camera.md

 The "Camera Trap" system was invented to eliminate, or at least mitigate, the issues given by the position tracking camera.
 The playable character is encased in a "trap" that, when "escaped" makes the camera catch up in an effort to put the player back in such "trap".

+The trap is represented by an invisible rectangle which can be visualized on screen in case you need to debug your camera.

 ![Example of camera trap-based system](./images/camera/cameratrap.png){width=50%}

 This allows the camera to be less twitchy, giving a more natural sensation.
 Furthermore you can size the camera trap according to the type of game you are coding: slow-paced games can have a larger camera trap, allowing for the camera to rest more on the same screen, while faster paced games can have a smaller camera trap for faster reaction times.